Convert Watt-second to Joule (Ws to J)

 Formula: 1 Ws = 1 J

-By using this conversion factor, you can easily convert any energy from watt-second to joule with precision.
+By using this conversion factor, you can easily convert any energy measurement from watt-second unit to joule unit with precision.

 How to Convert Ws to J?